What is Prevention First ?

 Initial funding was provided by the NSW Ministry of Health.

-Everymind acknowledges all the individuals and organisations who contributed to the development of the framework.
+Everymind acknowledges all the individuals and organisations who contributed to the development of the Framework.

-Download the Prevention First framework
+Download the Prevention First Framework for Mental Health

 Everymind Prevention First Framework